-The company's business growth revolves very strongly, around close, consistent and targeted local marketing to community groups.
-The Marketing and Business Development Committee works closely with the company's Community Liaison Officer and branch managers on winning new business using a variety of strategies to leverage the company's community relationships.
+The company's business growth revolves very strongly, around close, consistent and targeted local marketing.
+The Marketing and Business Development Committee works closely with the company's Community Liaison Officer and the three managers on winning new business using a variety of strategies to leverage the company's community relationships.